wdi-sg/gitbook-2018/README.md

 to have your tardy or absence excused.

 #### Homework and Projects
 Homework: 80% of the homework needs to be submitted for completion.
+Please submit your homework [here](https://goo.gl/forms/zsSYoGd0c6NMhPrz2) before 9am the next day (Bookmark this link on your browser!)

 Projects:  We would like everyone to complete their project as it will significantly affect your chances for graduation if you fail to do so.
 A Minimum Viable Product (MVP) is a must.